athomik79/Radical-README-Generator/Develop/Readme.md

 ### Description:

-Generates a README.md from user prompts
+Generates a README.md from user input

 ### Installation: